 Monthly subscribers have access to various avenues of legal and administrative help.
 There’s an email and telephone customer service line, and the monthly subscription includes time for live consultations with attorneys in the Rocket Lawyer network.

-Rocket Lawyer offers a wealth of free legal-help articles that examine the basics of almost all legal matters, including several articles on the preparation of a will and estate-planning.
+Rocket Lawyer also offers a wealth of free legal-help articles that examine the basics of almost all legal matters, including several articles on the preparation of a will and estate-planning.
 These articles are free for anyone to access.

-Rocket Lawyer review: Usability and user reviews
+Rocket Lawyer review: Usability

 Preparing a last will and testament with Rocket Lawyer is fairly straightforward and it compares well with most of its competitors in the marketplace.
-It lacks the checklist of programmes such as Quicken Willmaker 2020 but there are asset worksheets, progress checks, and legal term glossaries that are easy to access.
+It lacks the checklist of programmes such as Quicken WillMaker (opens in new tab) but there are asset worksheets, progress checks, and legal term glossaries that are easy to access.
 One great feature of Rocket Lawyer is that there are sample wills available for perusing online, which will help users organise their own estates and give them ideas that they might not have otherwise considered.

 As with most programs available for will preparation, the process uses an interview format, with some questions being multiple choice and others needing the user to fill in text as they answer.